Executive Session Basics

 If the stated purpose for the executive session is to discuss litigation or potential litigation with the governing body’s attorney (RCW 42.30.110(1)(a)(i)), the presence of persons at the session who are not governing body members or agency staff may cause the agency to waive the attorney-client confidentiality privilege.

 Minutes are not required to be taken at an executive session.
 If minutes or notes are taken during an executive session, they may be subject to the disclosure requirements of the Public Records Act, Chapter 42.56 RCW.
+However, the minutes of the meeting at which the executive session was held must state the announced purpose of the executive session.
+See RCW 42.30.110(2).

 Procedural Requirements to Hold an Executive Session